blagodimitrov/blagodimitrov.github.io/README.md

-A portfolio project using HTML/CSS/Javascript to display my portfolio.
+A project using HTML/CSS/Javascript to display my portfolio.